Ant0ny/zen-table/README.md

 # zen-table-filtrat
 Simple filters for Html tables with JS

 Hi!
-I'm glad to introduce you my new libabry for JS/jQuery.
+I'm glad to introduce you my new library (or JS code if you wish to say) for JS/jQuery.

 It's simple and easy to use.